yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, the Clone button is highlighted.](images/stepbystep/media/image96.png "Copy the deployment tasks")

-2. Click on the newly created stage titled "Copy of dev" to bring up the stage configuration panel.
+2. Select the newly created stage titled "Copy of dev" to bring up the stage configuration panel.

 3. Change the "Stage name" to **test** and then close the panel.